 Megadeth was one of the best-selling heavy metal acts of the 1990s, with 1992's "Countdown to Extinction" reaching No. 2 on the U.S. Billboard 200 chart.
 The band was fronted by singer/guitarist Dave Mustaine (far left.)

 Megadeth initially disbanded in 2002 after Mustaine suffered a severe nerve injury to his left arm.
 However, following extensive physical therapy, Mustaine, now 53, reformed the band in 2004 and they have since released five new albums and are working on another tentatively scheduled for release in 2015.

 Shania Twain was a crossover country superstar in the 1990s.
 She has sold more than 80 million albums worldwide, including 48 million in the U.S.

-Twain, seen here at the 48th ACM Awards in April 2013, remarried in January 2011, to Swiss business executive Frederic Thiebaud, following her 2008 divorce from record producer Robert "Mutt" Lange.
-More recently, she was inducted into the Canadian Music Hall of Fame, debuted a reality show for the Oprah Winfrey Network and began a two-year Las Vegas residency in December 2012.
-She also announced on Facebook in July 2013 that she was working on her first tour in 11 years, starting in June 2015, and plans to release her fifth studio album within a year or so.
+Twain, seen here at the Billboard Music Awards in May 2014, remarried in January 2011, to Swiss business executive Frederic Thiebaud, following her 2008 divorce from record producer Robert "Mutt" Lange.
+More recently, she was inducted into the Canadian Music Hall of Fame, debuted a reality show for the Oprah Winfrey Network and played two-year Las Vegas residency.
+On March 4, 2015, she announced she would be going on her first tour in 11 years, starting in June 2015, and plans to release her fifth studio album within a year or so.

 Country superstar Garth Brooks enjoyed one of the most successful careers in popular music history, breaking records for both sales and concert attendance throughout the 1990s.

 Brooks retired in 2001, but returned in December 2009, when he began a five-year concert deal with the Encore Hotel and Casino on the Las Vegas Strip.
 He was also inducted into the Country Music Hall of Fame in October 2012.
 He kicked off his first world tour in 13 years with 11 shows in the Chicago area in September 2014 and released his first new studio album since 2001's "Scarecrow" in November 2014.